 Whatever, my brother.

 “No, I can’t write a word until it is done and over,” I said.
 And I couldn’t.
 I had no words.
-I had no insights.
+I had no insights, nothing to share.

 I can’t tell you anything wise about death and wakes and funerals.
 Whatever.
 I have come away knowing only a few things: